 Core Components of a QMS

-A robust Quality Management System is built around several fundamental components, each playing a critical role in maintaining and improving quality standards across the manufacturing process.
-These components include:
+A robust QMS is built on several core components, each playing a vital role in maintaining and enhancing quality standards:

-• Quality Objectives: Specific, measurable goals that focus on enhancing product quality and operational efficiency.
+- Quality Objectives: These are specific, measurable goals that the company aims to achieve through its QMS.
+They focus on enhancing product quality and operational efficiency.

 The Evolution of QMS in Manufacturing